 Your sexuality is a natural drive that's with you from birth, but your family, culture, religious background, the media, and your peers shape your attitudes toward sex.
 For some people, this history supports a healthy enjoyment of sex.
 For others, it complicates sexual relationships..

 Stress and fatigue can quickly sap your sex drive.
 Stress can hit from any direction — challenging children, financial worries, aging parents, health concerns, career woes, and more.
 An overload of competing demands may keep you and your partner from nurturing many aspects of your relationship, sexual and otherwise.

-To learn more about how sex changes with age and how to realize the full potential of later-life sex, buy Sexuality in Midlife and Beyond, a Special Health Report from Harvard Medical School.
+To learn more about how sex can change for older adults and how to realize the full potential of later-life sex, read Harvard's Special Health Report, Sexuality in Midlife and Beyond.